Advantages of Performing Laparoscopic Surgery

 During pneumoperitoneum, the patient’s abdomen undergoes inflation with Carbon dioxide at a pressure of between 10 and 12 mm Hg.
 This creates a capnothorax, which increases the operating exposure.

-What are the major respiratory complications that can occur from placing the patient in the Trendelenburg position to facilitate visualization during laparoscopy?
+What are the major respiratory complications that can occur from placing the patient in the Trendelenburg position to facilitate visualization during laparoscopic surgery?

 The steep Trendelenburg position increases the likelihood of upper airway blockage after extubation and the development of substantial upper airway edema.
 Additionally, creating pneumoperitoneum while in this position reduces the distance of the vocal cords relative to the carina.
 This potentially displaces the endotracheal tube causing intubation of the endobronchial.